John510S/John-s-AI-Music/Prompts-Used.md

 # Prompts used

 ## Honky Tonk Extraterrestrial
-Song: Country song about hunting an alien
+Song/Suno: Country song about hunting an alien Image/Ideogram: Cowboy shooting alien with a shotgun